-Full Tuition (Application Deadline: November 15; Interview Deadline: February 1)
+Application Deadline: November 15; Interview Deadline: February 1

 The Texas Methodist Foundation, in partnership with Southwestern, administers a competitive scholarship program to benefit high-achieving African-American, Hispanic and Native American students.
 Applicants must rank minimally in the top 10% of their high school class (or if high school does not rank, have the equivalent of a 3.7 GPA on a 4.0 scale).
 There is no testing minimum.
 A personal interview with a member of the admission staff is required to be considered.
-Interviews must be conducted by Feburary 1, 2013.
-Partial awards may be available for those students not receiving the full award.
+Interviews must be conducted by Feburary 1, 2014.

 Southwestern sponsors merit awards for named scholars in the National Merit Scholarship program.
 Students must name Southwestern as their first choice university by the National Merit Scholarship Corporation’s published deadline date.